 during the second round of the Presidential

-United Nations activities in support of democracy and governance are implemented through the United Nations Development Programme (UNDP), the United Nations Democracy Fund (UNDEF), the Department of Peacekeeping Operations (DPKO), the Department of Political Affairs (DPA) and the Office of the High Commissioner for Human Rights (OHCHR), among others.
+United Nations activities in support of democracy and governance are implemented through the United Nations Development Programme (UNDP), the United Nations Democracy Fund (UNDEF), the Department of Peacekeeping Operations (DPKO), the Department of Political Affairs (DPA), the Office of the High Commissioner for Human Rights (OHCHR), and the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women) among others.
 Such activities are inseparable from the UN’s work in promoting human rights, development, and peace and security, and include:

 - assisting parliaments and decentralized local governance structures to enhance the checks and balances that allow democracy to thrive;

-- promoting human rights, the rule of law and access to justice by helping to strengthen the impartiality and effectiveness of national human rights machinery and judicial systems;
+- promoting human rights, the rule of law and access to justice by helping to strengthen impartiality and effectiveness of national human rights machinery institutions and judicial justice systems;

 - ensuring freedom of expression and access to information by strengthening legislation and media capacities;